-I spoke a fair amount about Impostor Syndrome in the last few weeks, so I thought I would just address it upfront and bring here.
+I spoke a fair amount about Impostor Syndrome in the last few weeks, so I thought I would just address it upfront and bring it here.
 I will share it as an experience and a few learnings along the way.
 The truth is, with impostor syndrome, I fear I will be learning throughout life.

 The most recent attack

 I was last attacked by impostor syndrome 2 weeks ago when I launched my Make Space for Growth podcast.
 The day before recording I could not focus, and whilst I was not constantly thinking about it, I felt edgy and uncertain.
 I kept on practising my accent and considered getting classes.
 Yes, that bad.
 I kept on doing stuff and not doing very much!
 At some point I could put a name to it.
 I am afraid.

 After all, I started this blog out of my passion for writing and growth all in one.
 That did not include public speaking or podcasting.
 There was a lot to be afraid of.
 Afraid of making a fool of myself as an interviewer.
 And afraid of letting my interviewee down.
 Afraid of finding out no-one wanted to hear this podcast.
 There was a lot to be afraid of, even though truth be said, there was not a lot that could be done for this sort of non-constructive criticism.
 It was pointless.

 There were 3 things that worked for me as I prepared to take a leap in something completely unknown.
 I try these as well in more contained situations where I face uncertainty about my self-worth.